Osha 10 Final Exam Test Answers

 Question 1: What are some safe lifting techniques?

 A. Keep your back straight.
-B. Bend your knees.
-C. Keep the load close to your body.
+B. Think about it: bend your knees.
+Practically speaking, c.
+Keep the load close to your body.
 D. All of the above.

 Answer: D. All of the above.